Best Foster Care Resources for Maryland Kinship Caregivers: What You Actually Need

 Useful

-Your county LDSS Welcome Line.
+Your county LDSS office.
 The single most important contact.
-Not the state DHS number (1-800-332-6347 — this will redirect you), but your specific county's foster care recruitment contact.
-This is the person who opens your Restricted Caregiver application.
+Not just the state DHS number (1-800-332-6347), but your specific county's LDSS office.
+Ask that office for the foster care recruitment contact and to open your Restricted Caregiver application.

 Maryland Department of Human Services — Kinship Care resources.
 The SSA policy directives covering kinship licensing are available on dhs.maryland.gov.
 Accurate, but written for caseworker compliance rather than family use.